gottadiveintopython/kivyx.utils.fontfinder/README.md

 for font in enum_fonts_from_text('안녕조'):
     print(font.name)

-# For CJK fonts, there is an alternative.
+# For CJK, Arabic and Hindi fonts, there is an alternative.
-for lang in 'zh-Hant zh-Hans ko ja'.split():
+for lang in 'zh-Hant zh-Hans ko ja hi ar'.split():
     print(f"-- list of fonts that would support [{lang}] --") for font in enum_fonts_from_lang(lang):
         print(font.name)